HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 The median ('mid-range') home page on an ecommerce platform makes 17 requests for third-party content on mobile and 19 on desktop.
 10% of all home pages on ecommerce platforms make over 50 requests for third-party content, with a total payload of over 1 MB.

-[Other studies](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/) have indicated that third-party content can be a major performance bottleneck.
+<a hreflang="en" href="https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/loading-third-party-javascript/">Other studies</a> have indicated that third-party content can be a major performance bottleneck.
 This study shows that 17 or more requests (50 or more for the top 10%) is the norm for ecommerce pages.

 ## Third-party requests and payload per platform